aliyun/coolbpf/README.md

 * Compile syscall: run `mkdir -p build && cd build && cmake -DBUILD_EXAMPLE=on .. && make` in the coolbpf root directory

 The location of the final generated syscall executable program is: `build/tools/examples/syscall/syscall`.

+## Using BPF kernel modules

+In the bpf_kernel_modules directory, we provide additional kernel module implementations as libraries to supply extra [kernel functions](https://docs.kernel.org/bpf/kfuncs.html) for specific types of BPF programs.
+To use these libraries, first compile the kernel module, then load it, and finally use the kernel functions exposed by the module in your eBPF program.
+For example, with eNetSTL library designed for XDP programs:

+(eNetSTL Authors: Dian Shen, Bin Yang, Hanlin Yang, and Lunqi Zhao from Southeast University)

+* Compiling eNetSTL: In the bpf_kernel_modules/eNetSTL directory, run `make` (if the kernel was compiled with clang, use `make LLVM=1`), then run `sudo insmod eNetSTL.ko`.
+* In the eBPF program, `#include "coolbpf.h"` and use the APIs as needed.
+For details on using eNetSTL APIs, refer to src/coolbpf_bpf.h.
+* For usage examples of eNetSTL, refer to tools/examples/eNetSTL.